ANZAzureDevs/New-Breakpoint/README.md

 If you enjoyed the show and want to find out more here are some useful links:

-- Check out Girl Geek Acadmey's website - https://www.girlgeekacademy.com/
+- Check out Girl Geek Academy's website - https://www.girlgeekacademy.com/
 - Microsoft Monday hosted by Girl Geek Academy - https://girlgeekacademy.com/microsoft/
 - Dads Taxi source on GitHub - https://github.com/gitstua/DadsTaxi/
 - Using Headless Chrome browser with Azure Functions - https://github.com/gitstua/functions-headless-chromium